Anuluxmy/Makersbnb/README.md

 So that I can use the web site
 I want to be able to sign-up for an account
 ```
+Noun: user

+Verb: create

 1b.
 ```
 As a signed-up user
-So that I can list a list a space
+So that I can list a space
 I want to be able to sign-in
 ```
+Noun: user

+verb: sign-in

 1c.
 ```
 As a signed-up user
-So that I can advertise my accomodation
+So that I can advertise my accommodation
 I want to be able to list a new space
 ```
+Noun: space

+verb: create
 2a.
 ```
 As a signed-up user
-So that I can advertise multiple accomodations
+So that I can advertise multiple accommodations
 I want to be able to list multiple spaces
 ```
+Noun: space

+verb: create

 3a.
 ```